RandomUser3201/Final-Year-Project/README.md

 Enhancements included adding gizmos for debugging, improving obstacle avoidance, and refining A* pathfinding to activate only when the player was in sight.
 This made enemy behavior more realistic and efficient.
 Audio detection and player sound mechanics were also integrated: footsteps sounds were added for the player, and sneaking (using the L-Shift key) reduced noise and player speed.

 Code quality was a focus this month.
 A superlinter workflow was set up to identify and fix whitespace errors, and detailed code comments were added for clarity.
 Additional improvements included fixing a bug that broke all enemy states, reworking enemy AI states, and adding an end-game timer.
 The game now supports a cohesive enemy state system, consisting of patrol, chase, and attack behaviors based on player noise and visibility.
 These changes brought the project much closer to its intended vision, setting up a strong foundation for further enhancements.

+### January: Enemy AI Overhaul, Stealth Mechanics & Game Polish
+January focused on refining enemy AI and implementing sound-based detection.
+Enemies now respond to player-generated noise, with louder movement triggering a chase.
+Players can sneak (L-Shift) or stay still to avoid detection.
+AI states were reworked into Patrol, Chase, and Attack, based on sight and sound.
+Key bugs related to LayerMasks and A* Pathfinding were fixed, ensuring stable enemy behavior.
+Gameplay was polished with a win condition (reaching the finish before time runs out), improved camera movement, and a GUI update with control instructions.
+Code was also cleaned and commented for clarity.

+### February: Heart Rate Integration, Visibility Toggle & Difficulty Mechanics

+During this month the Pulse Rate Manager and Arduino integration to track heart rate were introduced.
+The goal was to toggle visibility based on heart rate, but this feature is still in progress.
+Detection radius was successfully adjusted according to the player's heart rate, allowing the enemy to react more dynamically.
+A bug in script referencing was fixed, taking 3 hours but resolving the issue.
+A fog effect was added, along with a difficulty mechanic: if the player’s heart rate exceeds 120 for more than 6 seconds, enemy speed increases to 100 (temporarily).

+### March: Heart Rate Zones, Accuracy Improvements & Performance Enhancements
+This month the focus was on refining the integration of heart rate data with the gameplay and optimizing performance.
+The Arduino project was successfully added to the Unity project folder, consolidating everything in one place for easier management.
+To improve performance, heart rate updates were modified from registering every second to a longer interval, addressing earlier performance issues and reducing lag.

+A key feature this month was the implementation of a GUI dropdown menu, allowing players to select their age group.
+Based on the selected group, the game dynamically adjusts the heart rate zones through a dictionary, modifying gameplay mechanics accordingly.

+Accuracy improvements were made by adding timers and adjusting the heart rate threshold for more precise detection.
+This change ensures smoother and more accurate transitions between states.
+Additionally, heart rate logs are now generated in a .CSV format, providing a detailed log with each entry containing Timestamp, HeartRate, and EnemyState.
+The logs can be found in AppData/LocalRow/.

+### April: Enhanced Player Controls, Fear Factor & FMOD Integration
+The focus this month was on improving player experience and enhancing the horror elements of the game.
+The player capsule was replaced with a more refined model to provide better controls, offering a smoother and more responsive gameplay experience.
+The enemy character was also replaced with a scarier model, accompanied by animations that enhance the fear factor.
+These animations are still a work in progress but are already contributing to a more immersive atmosphere.

+Key technical improvements were made, including fixing the enemy rotation to properly face both the WalkPoint and the player, ensuring better AI behavior.
+To deepen the horror experience, lighting was introduced with two spotlights:
+A forward-facing flashlight that follows the player, enhancing visibility.
+A spotlight above the player, aiding navigation in dark areas.

+In terms of audio, FMOD integration was implemented for added realism, introducing an enemy growl and a player heartbeat sound effect to amplify tension.
+Additionally, issues with player volume and enemy sound range were fixed, improving sound accuracy.

+Code cleanup was performed, with efforts to adhere to Unity C# conventions and resolve the issue where PlayerSound.cs would uncheck itself upon play.

+Lastly, adjustments were made to the pulse rate logic, filtering out inaccurate data (like a heart rate of 0 or values outside the expected age group zones), ensuring the heart rate system functions correctly.

 ## Gantt Chart:
 ![gant chart for ai](https://github.com/user-attachments/assets/34566559-924f-4869-942b-d91dcc65a06c)